x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-136-in-exchange-online.md

     - Select **All senders**.
     - Clear the check box for **Require that all senders are authenticated**.

     b.
-Configure the following settings in the **Block messages from** section:
+Configure the following setting in the **Block messages from** section:
     - Select **None**.

 :::image type="content" source="../../media/settings-message-delivery-restrictions.png" alt-text="The screen on which message delivery restriction settings are reset":::